elconteodesombraluz-jpg/War3-3.0-Win7-Compatibility-Pack/README.md

 It is not affiliated with, supported by, or endorsed by Blizzard Entertainment, Microsoft, AVG, or OpenAI.
 Warcraft III still launches through the official Battle.net desktop launcher and connects to Blizzard's official services.

+The project repository also includes a dedicated **World Editor 3.0 Windows 7 fix ZIP** for the separate World Editor freeze discovered on the same validated Warcraft III build.
+The World Editor helper is independent from the Battle.net / Schannel provider installation and can be extracted and used separately.

 ## What changed from the original provider project

 The August 2026 release was a **Windows 7 Battle.net Compatibility Provider**.
 That solved the first compatibility boundary, but it turned out not to be the whole Warcraft III 3.0 problem.
-The complete working solution now has three layers:
+The project now covers four compatibility layers:

 1. **Windows crypto / Battle.net provider layer.** The original validated x64 Schannel/ncrypt compatibility provider is preserved unchanged.
 The pack also installs the separately audited x86 companion image needed by the 32-bit Battle.net/Agent Schannel path.
 2. **Warcraft III 3.0 `ClientSdk.dll` / `crypt32.dll` ABI layer.** The current client passes an 88-byte `CERT_CHAIN_ENGINE_CONFIG`; the validated Windows 7 `crypt32.dll` accepts the older layout only up to 80 bytes.
 The runtime launcher temporarily translates the 88-byte call to an 80-byte stack-local copy.
 The caller's original structure is never changed.
 After the two validated startup calls, the original IAT entry is restored and the private hook page is freed.
 3. **Warcraft III 3.0 `war3_loader` fatal-path correction.** On the validated game build, an exact `+0x707` mismatch at the identified predicate routes execution toward a noreturn/fatal path ending in an infinite wait.
 The launcher performs one guarded four-byte process-local data correction only if that exact mismatch is present.
 No Warcraft executable or DLL is patched on disk.
+4. **World Editor 3.0 `worldedit_loader` fatal-path correction.** World Editor 3.0.0.24268 was found to reproduce the same internal terminal loader path and the same exact `+0x707` C256 predicate mismatch seen in Warcraft III itself.
+The dedicated World Editor helper applies one guarded four-byte process-local data correction only when the exact validated `World Editor.exe`, `worldedit_loader.dll`, and runtime predicate are present.
+No World Editor executable, DLL, or map file is modified on disk.

-After READY, the launcher keeps a tiny read-only `ReadProcessMemory` pulse active while Warcraft runs.
+After READY, the Warcraft launcher keeps a tiny read-only `ReadProcessMemory` pulse active while Warcraft runs.
 It was discovered accidentally during diagnostics and made the game feel modestly more responsive on the development machine.
 It is **not** claimed as a general FPS fix; the mechanism was not proven.

 ## Not simply a Proton port

 A Proton/Wine workaround was useful evidence for understanding the modern `CERT_CHAIN_ENGINE_CONFIG` layout mismatch.
 The native Windows 7 work then independently traced and corrected the separate `war3_loader` fatal path, built the Windows provider layers, added fail-closed binary guards, and validated the complete path through the official Battle.net launcher.
 The current pack is therefore a native Windows 7 compatibility project, not a direct Proton binary port.

+The later World Editor investigation was also performed directly on native Windows 7.
+The editor freeze was reproduced independently, traced through `worldedit_loader`, and found to reach the same critical loader machinery and exact `+0x707` predicate mismatch.

 ## Supported configuration — fail closed